 At the helm once again is the incomparable Lacey Chabert who also appears in “Christmas Waltz” in Hallmark’s Countdown to Christmas 2020 repertoire.
 In “Time for Us to Come Home for Christmas,” Chabert plays the grieving yet gracious Sarah.
 The tone of this movie is reserved and gentle, and Chabert has the seasoned skills to convey those layers of emotions.

 This may be a mystery, but it’s a Christmastime mystery, and if you want a heaping helping of the Hallmark Christmas Movie Tropes, you got ’em!
 Decorating ornaments, visiting a tree farm, drinking hot chocolate, attending a tree-lighting ceremony, decorating a Christmas tree, decorating gingerbread cookies, dancing at a Christmas party….
 This film teems with Christmasy moments, but none of them feel forced or cheesy or OTT.
-The tropes enhance the larger story like whipped cream enhances pumpkin pie, pleasant and welcome but never overwhelming.
+The tropes enhance the larger story like a dollop of whipped cream on a slice of mince pie, pleasant and welcome but never overwhelming.

 The real Christmas miracle of 2020 is how Hallmark and its gang of writers, actors, producers, crew members, etc. were able to turn out so many new holiday movies in the middle of a pandemic.

 Teachable Moment: When Ben advises Sarah to READ “A Christmas Carol” instead of just watching the movie adaptations.
 Agree to agree!
 It’s a short book and well worth reading, even just once.
-Love those Muppets, but they’re not quite the same.
+Love those Muppets, but they’re not quite the same as the original source material.

 Festival, Wedding, or Ball?
 Christmas party with dancing, so…ball.